swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh/index.md

   expected = actual // should be the same
 ```

-Now lets check this new property against the EDFH's `rle_allChars` implementation:
+Now let's check this new property against the EDFH's `rle_allChars` implementation:

 ```fsharp {src=#propAdjacentCharactersAreNotSame_rle_allChars}
 let impl = rle_allChars